Proletcultist/The-Game-of-Life/docs/raw.md

 ![](./pictures/bufferRow.png)

-Here we have 32-bit register, holding state of one row of field and infrasctructure for modifying it and for reading its' data.
+Here we have 32-bit register, holding state of one row of field and infrasctructure for modifying it and for reading its data.

 This register is enabled only if this row is **selected** as a distination of writing act of processor or if the game is **running**.
 Reasons of it is obvious, we don't need to change anything when the game paused and if processor isn't writing to this row.